John Varley (canal engineer): Later years

-Varley was also instructed by the Canal Company to build a house near to the east end of the Norwood Tunnel which later was known as Pennyholme.
+Varley was also instructed by the Chesterfield Canal Company to build a house near to the east end of the Norwood Tunnel which later was known as Pennyholme.
 The house was the home of John Varley and his descendants for a number of years.

-Other canal projects included the Erewash Canal where Varley was appointed Engineer, and Varley also produced the surveys for the Nutbrook Canal and the Leicestershire Line.
+Other canal projects included the Erewash Canal where Varley was appointed engineer, and Varley also produced the surveys for the Nutbrook Canal and the Leicestershire Line.

 John Varley died at Pennyholme on 16 February 1809 and was buried in Harthill Parish Churchyard.

 Chesterfield Canal Trust

 John Varley is one of the forgotten heroes of the early Industrial Revolution.
 The Chesterfield Canal Trust have named one of the boats which runs trips on the canal the John Varley.
 A plaque dedicated to Varley in commemoration of the two hundredth anniversary of his death was unveiled in the presence of the Mayor and Mayoress of Rotherham on 28 February 2009.
 The plaque is on the wall of The Old School House at Harthill near Rotherham.